Eric Sykes: Personal life

 Sykes became partially deaf as an adult.
 His hearing started to deteriorate in the Second World War, and he had an operation in 1952 followed by another two years later.
 Recovering from the second procedure he discovered he was profoundly deaf.
 His spectacles contained no lenses but were a bone-conducting hearing aid.
 Disciform macular degeneration, brought about by age and possibly smoking, left Sykes partially sighted, and he was registered as blind.
 He was a patron of the Macular Disease Society.
 He stopped smoking cigarettes in November 1966, but continued to smoke cigars until 1998.
 He underwent quadruple heart bypass surgery in 1997, and experienced a stroke in 2002.

-He married Edith Eleanore Milbrandt on 14 February 1952, and they had three daughters and a son.
+Sykes married Edith Eleanore Milbrandt on 14 February 1952, and they had three daughters and a son.
 In the year Sykes died they marked their 60th wedding anniversary.

 In the 1970s, Sykes and his friend Jimmy Edwards took part in a show for Ian Smith in Rhodesia.

 Sykes was appointed Officer of the Order of the British Empire (OBE) in 1986 and promoted to Commander (CBE) in the 2005 New Year Honours for services to drama, following a petition by Members of Parliament (MPs).
 Sykes was an honorary president of the Goon Show Preservation Society.

 Sykes was a follower of Oldham Athletic and was an honorary director of the club in the 1970s.

-Death
+Death and legacy

 Sykes died on the morning of 4 July 2012, aged 89, at his home in Esher, Surrey, after a short illness.
 His family was with him when he died.
 He has a memorial plaque in St Paul's Church in Covent Garden.